Would you like to make filing taxes just a little bit easier?

 You may or may not need a copy of last year’s tax return.

-Having it on hand in case you do eliminates a last-minute scavenger hunt.
+Have it on hand and avoid a last-minute scavenger hunt.

-Keep an ongoing list of documents that you think you should be receiving and check them off as the documents arrive.
+Keep a list of documents that you think you should receive and check them off as they arrive.

 Maintaining a comprehensive, updated list ensures that nothing is missed when you file your taxes.
 (You know, like the main tax document 🤦♀️)